sanderland/katrain/README.md

     * Play with a friend with instant feedback and/or undos for both, or see how many stones stronger you are with one undo.
 (But please play unranked and be honest to your opponent on what you're doing)

 * Analysis
-    * Copy the SGF into the text box.
+    * Click 'Load' when the text box is empty-ish to get a file chooser dialog.
 Note that branches are not supported and will lead to strange results.
-    * Choose whether or not to turn on `fast` to make the AI weaker but analyze faster.
-    * Click `Load`
+    * Select if you want fast analysis or rewinding to the start for reviewing.
+Note that the 'fast' checkbox still affects speed as well, this is just an additional lowering of visits.
-    * Alternatively click `Load` when the text box is empty to get a file chooser dialog.
+    * Alternatively copy the SGF into the text box and click 'Load'.

 * Save game
     * Click save to get an sgf with comments saved in the sgfout/ directory (and a short version in the text box).